 Just Quietly Babe

-Dear Craig, hello.
+Dear Hamish, hello.
 It is 5.15am.
 Guess we’re more West Coast though our

 purloined letters remind me of one of those Japanese novels that we’re